 Estimated time spent: 1-2 hour

 First, you need to map your process flow.
-Essentially a new COVID-19 case is ‘just’ another incident and similar in nature to a workplace accident or an IT security breach.
+Essentially a new pandemic case is ‘just’ another incident and similar in nature to a workplace accident or an IT security breach.
 This means that you can reuse your current incident management process.

 In short, incident management is about minimizing the immediate impact and then ensuring that it doesn’t happen again.